OMAHA, Neb. – Senior forward

 - Denver's seniors won their 112th career game, moving into a tie with the 2005 squad for the second-most victories by a class in program history.
 DU's 2025 class owns the record with 124 wins across four seasons.

-- Rieger Lorenz stretched his career-long goal streak to five games (5g/2a), passing Eric Pohlkamp's four-game run for the longest of the season by a DU player.
+- Rieger Lorenz stretched his career-long goal streak to five games (5g/2a), passing Eric Pohlkamp's four-game run (Nov.
+1-14, 4g/2a) for the longest of the season by a DU player.
 Lorenz has eight points (6g/2a) in his past seven contests since Jan.
 24, and his five-game stretch since Jan.
 31 is also now the longest point streak of his collegiate career.

 - Johnny Hicks made his sixth straight start and remained unbeaten in his first seven career decisions at 6-0-1.
 Magnus Chrona was the last DU goalie to go unbeaten in his first seven decisions as he went 7-0-1 in his first eight starts to begin the 2019-20 campaign.